lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 Lockb0x LLC is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.

-[Pakana](https://www.pakana.net) is our flagship product and the primary platform that all of our DeFi use-cases are built on, offering:
+<a href="https://pakana.net" target="_blank">Pakana.net</a> is our flagship product and the primary platform that all of our DeFi use-cases are built on, offering:

 -Payment Processing
 -Contract and Document Management